 Find out how to perform your role as a Food Act verifier, whether you are an existing or new verifier.
-Check who verifies what under the new Act, and what is expected of verifiers under the new Act.
+Check who verifies what under the Act, and what is expected of verifiers under the Act.

 Working as an evaluator

 The role of custom food control plan evaluator is contestable – that means any agency or person that has gained the appropriate recognition can evaluate custom food control plans.